-The APS DSP co-processor core is a fixed point general purpose 16 bit DSP extension to the APS family of processors.
+The APS DSP co-processor core is a fixed point general purpose 16 bit DSP extension to the APS5 or FPS6 processors.
 It extends both the instruction set and register set of the main CPU enhancing the performance of the system for numerous applications.

 It has three ALUs operating in parallel, allowing one arithmetic operation and two address calculations per cycle.

 The address ALUs support a number of addressing modes, implementing circular buffers and bit reverse arithmetic without additional program support.
 Two 32k by 32 bit memory interfaces give algorithms ample and efficient access to parameters.